I May Destroy You finale tackles trauma in blistering Groundhog Day scenario

 They make out in a toilet stall; drawings of the stick man and the stick woman (symbols for the men’s and women’s toilets) are both on the cubicle door, appearing to suggest that the genders have been flipped.
 This is echoed when we see David’s male friend give a stony-faced lap dance for Terry – in previous versions it was the other way around.

-Bella and David end up at her place, where they have consensual sex, Bella on top.
+Bella and David end up at her place, where they have consensual sex.
 In the morning, he’s watching her.
 “I’m not gonna go unless you tell me to,” he says.
 “Go,” she replies – and he leaves, followed by the bleeding version of David, who crawls out from under the bed.

 There are so many ways you can read the I May Destroy You finale – and the show as a whole.
 Did Bella really see and remember David, or is he a manifestation of something: her trauma?